-Heartworm Disease is caused by a parasitic worm called Dirofilaria immitis.
-The worms enter the dog’s body through a bite from an infected mosquito.
-Inside the dog the worms mature into adults.
+bite from an infected mosquito.
+Inside the dog, the worms mature into adults.
 Their entire life cycle is lived inside the dog.
 They mate inside and produce offspring.
 The worms life primarily in the heart, lungs and blood vessels of a heartworm infected dog.

 Most heartworm disease in the United States is seen in the southern states along the Gulf coast.
 The insurgence of dogs being rescued from kill shelters in the south is helping spread the disease in cooler climates of the northern states.
-When a mosquito bites a heartworm infected dog the mosquito becomes infected with the heartworm offspring called microfilaria.
-Inside the mosquito the microfilaria become infective larvae.
+When a mosquito bite a heartworm infected dog the mosquito becomes infected with the heartworm offspring called microfilaria.
+Inside the mosquito, the microfilaria becomes infective larvae.
 When that mosquito bites another dog, that dog then becomes infected with heartworm and the cycle begins again.

 Heartworm disease is not contagious from one dog to the next.
 It can only be contracted from an infected mosquito.
 Adult heartworms look like strands of spaghetti which live inside the dog, which, if left untreated will cause death.

 The treatment for heartworm disease is not only painful and toxic, but it is also expensive.
-A lifetime supply of heart worm preventatives (pictured to the right) would still cost you less money than it would to treat your dog for heartworm.
-Immiticide, one of the drugs used to treat heartworm, is an arsenic containing drug which is given via a deep muscle injection into the back muscles.
+A lifetime supply of heartworm preventatives (pictured to the right) would still cost you less money than it would treat your dog for heartworm.
+Immiticide, one of the drugs used to treat heartworm, is an arsenic-containing drug which is given via a deep muscle injection into the back muscles.
 Treatment requires multiple visits and hospitalizations, blood work, x-rays and a series of injections.

 A blood test is used to test a dog for heartworms.
 The earliest that heartworm can be detected in a dog’s bloodstream is about 5 months after it has been bitten by an infected mosquito.
-It is strongly recommended that a dog which tests negative for heartworm be immediately started on a monthly heartworm preventive given year round for the rest of the dog’s life.
+It is strongly recommended that a dog that tests negative for heartworm be immediately started on a monthly heartworm preventive given year-round for the rest of the dog’s life.